Beginners Guide To Drinking Spirits

 Fast Facts About Gin

 Gin is a wonderfully clear, neutral spirit infused with botanical flavours to make it taste divine.
 It can have three different types of distillation processes and is around 40-80% ABV, so perfect for celebrations.
-Gin is the ideal accompaniment to smoked salmon, cheese, lamb, curries, nuts and berries.
+Gin is the ideal accompaniment to smoked salmon, cheese, lamb, curries, nuts and berries, which is why our gin hampers are so popular!

 What is gin made from?